szabgab/perlmaven.com/sites/en/pages/oop.md

 {% include file="examples/oop/inheritance1/MyParent.pm" %}

-When we call the `new` method on "MyModule" Perl will see that MyModule does not have a 'new' function and it will look at at the next module in the <b>inheritance chain</b>.
+When we call the `new` method on "MyModule" Perl will see that MyModule does not have a 'new' function and it will look at at the next module in the **inheritance chain**.
 In this case it will look at the `MyParent` module and call `new` there.

 The same will happen when we call `say_hi`.